Skip to content

 To start Dirac Live calibration, click on the START CALIBRATION button.
 The Device Console will disconnect and the Dirac Live application will start.

 Be sure to start the Dirac Live application from within the Device Console using the START CALIBRATION button.
-If you open the Dirac Live application by itself, it will not be able to detect the DDRC-24.
+If you open the Dirac Live application directly from your operating system, it will not be able to detect the DDRC-24.

 Info